Hjorthmedh/RGCmorphology/ms/intro.md

 terminal segment length and soma area were enough to create a classifier that could correctly identify 83 % of the RGC types we examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
+As these features are not specific to retinal neurons, we believe our classifier can classify a wide range of neurononal morphologies.